srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-30-being-indispensable.md

 5. Be a Problem Solver :- Fast debugging of issues. - Slow designing.
 Take time to simplify design.
 Fast implementation.
 6. Have cross functional awareness
 7. Communicate effectively
 8. Lot of tribal knowledge.
 (Why decisions were made?
-Institutional memory, tricks of the trade, hacks, undocumented knowledge, institutional memory)
+Institutional memory, tricks of the trade, hacks, undocumented knowledge)